What is Medication Assisted Treatment (MAT)?

 9. Continued use despite knowledge of having a persistent or recurrent physical or psychological problem linked to opioid use.

-10. Tolerance, as defined by either: (a) A need for increased amounts of opioids to achieve desired effect. (b) Diminished effects with continued use of the same amount of an opioid.
+10. Tolerance, as defined by either: (a) A need for increased amounts of opioids to achieve the desired effect. (b) Diminished effects with continued use of the same amount of an opioid.

 11. Withdrawal, as shown by either: (a) The characteristic opioid withdrawal syndrome. (b) Taking the same substance to relieve or avoid withdrawal symptoms.